Attractions

 Image credit: Mandai Wildlife Group

-5. The iconic Waterfall Aviary is being resurrected
+5. The iconic Waterfall Aviary, resurrected

 Those who have visited Jurong Bird Park would probably be familiar with its iconic Waterfall Aviary.
 Well, you can find a tribute to it at Crimson Wetlands, where a 20-metre-tall waterfall lies, inspired by one of the highest waterfalls in Colombia.